-Celebrating God's Grace

-Before the session, set out sculpting materials such as play dough, aluminum foil, pipe cleaners, bendable wax craft sticks, and so forth.

-Hand out copies of GN 1.
+Celebrating God's Grace Before the session, set out sculpting materials such as play dough, aluminum foil, pipe cleaners, bendable wax craft sticks, and so forth.
+Hand out copies of GN 2.
 Wonder together what each symbol is.
 Point out the sculpting supplies and allow the children to choose what medium they want to work with.
 Suggest that they make one or more of the symbols using the supplies.
-While the children are making their shapes, discuss how the symbols might be found in today's story or when the item is used during a baptism service.

-- ▶ Shell-used for the outward sign of baptism, the actual pouring of the water on the head - ▶ Water-sign of purity and cleansing from sin - Cross-symbol of Christianity - Dove-depicts the Holy Spirit - ► Candle-signifies moving from death to life in Christ - Describing Some children who have tactile sensitivities find working with clay or play dough unpleasant.
-Other materials, such as pipe cleaners, may feel very prickly.
+While the children are making their shapes, discuss how the symbols might be found in today's story or when the item is used during a baptism service. - Shell-often the shape of a baptismal font and sometimes used to pour the water on the head of the person being baptized - Water-sign of purity and cleansing from sin - Cross-Jesus died on a cross and rose again to give us life with God forever - Dove-the Holy Spirit comes at baptism to guide and strengthen us - Candle-Jesus' light shines through us - Some children who have tactile sensitivities find working with clay, play dough, or pipe cleaners unpleasant.
 Consider providing an option such as drawing.
-You may also choose to include the child in the discussion and then let them sit out the sculpting portion of activity.
+Be sure to include all children in the discussion.